Vote Yes On s. 725

 • Public Safety Telecommunicators are exposed to workplace stress and trauma that may lead to the development of posttraumatic stress disorder (PTSD).

-• Classifying Public Safety Telecommunicators as Protective Service Occupations would recognize them for the lifesaving work they perform, correct an inaccurate representation in the Standard Occupational Classification, and better align the Standard Occupational Classification with related classification systems
+• Classifying Public Safety Telecommunicators as a Protective Service Occupation would recognize them for the lifesaving work they perform, correct an inaccurate representation in the Standard Occupational Classification, and better align the Standard Occupational Classification with related classification systems

 Why We Serve